rgabeflores/Home-Automation-Controller/README.md

-# IoT Controller
+# Home Automation Controller
-Build an IoT (Internet of Things) controller using a RaspberryPi web server with Flask REST API on Nginx, Gunicorn, and Supervisor.
+Build a home automation controller using a RaspberryPi web server with Flask REST API on Nginx, Gunicorn, and Supervisor.
 Easily create API endpoints to install and have control of a local network of devices through one edge device.
 The controller can be used with its default browser interface or an application capable of making HTTP requests.

 > NOTE: This project is still under development.
 The fundamental concept is complete but a few of its features are not yet fully implemented.